google/gapid/gapis/README.md

 The client does however need to display the commands (and arguments) that make up a capture, the state structure and the information that links one value to another (for example, a texture ID to texture object).

-**{{TODO}}**: GAPIS exposes the `GetSchema()` RPC function to describe the all the types used by all graphics APIs understood by the server.
+GAPIS exposes the `GetSchema()` RPC function to describe the all the types used by all graphics APIs understood by the server.
 The returned value of GetSchema holds all the class information and named constants used by the stream.
 This information contains everything the client needs to decode the object serialized by the other RPC calls.

-The **{{TODO}}** package contains all the Schema types.
+The [framework/binary/schema](../framework/binary/schema) package contains all the Schema types.

 ## Paths

 Paths are well defined set of encodable objects that can be chained to describe a reference to some object or data held by the server.
-The list of path object types can be found in the **{{TODO}}** package.
+The list of path object types can be found in [gapis/service/path/path.proto](service/path/path.proto).

 A path is resolved using the RPC `Get()`, and the object returned is guaranteed to be the same with subsequent calls.